Deraen/deraen.github.io/resources/posts/2015-07-04-hello-world.md

 Another possibility is to hyphenate the text.
 This is even more useful as the hyphenation is relatively expensive operation so it's great if it only needs to be executed once instead of each page load.
-For this reason I already starting writing [clj-hyphenate][clj-hyphenate] which implements Franklin M. Liang's hyphenation algorithm in Clojure.
+For this reason I already started writing [clj-hyphenate][clj-hyphenate] which implements Franklin M. Liang's hyphenation algorithm in Clojure.
 The algorithm is the same as used by TeX, LibreOffice and Hyphenator.js.
 To hyphenate HTML it is possible to insert soft-hyphens into the text which the browser only